grupoboticario/nestjs-sap-rfc/SECURITY.md

 ## Reporting a Vulnerability

-Please report (suspected) security vulnerabilities to **[EMAIL A DEFINIR]**.
-You will receive a response from us within one week.
+Please report (suspected) security vulnerabilities to infosec@grupoboticario.com.br.
+Please, be patient while we analyse the issue, it might take a few days.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity.

 **Be sure to include the following information on the e-mail:**
 * Type of vulnerability (XSS, Injection, CSRF, etc.);